Ajay Devgn: Prolonged success (2010–present)

 In 2015, Devgn starred in Drishyam, directed by Nishikant Kamat.
 The film received positive reviews, Meena Iyer of The Times of India gave the film four out of five stars, describing it as "A suspense drama with a nail-biting finish."
-She praised Devgan's performances: "Ajay, who is the prey here, shines in his role of the protective father.".
+She praised Devgn's performances: "Ajay, who is the prey here, shines in his role of the protective father."
 The film was successful at the box office, by the end of its sixth week, the film had grossed about ₹76.48 crore at the domestic box office.

 In 2016, Devgn was seen in his own production, Shivaay, which released around Diwali 2016.
 Shivaay is an action drama movie.
 Shivaay opened to mixed reviews and grossed more than ₹146 crore.
 In 2017, Devgn featured in director Milan Luthria's Baadshaho and Rohit Shetty's Golmaal Again.
-Both films were mild commercial successes.
-While Baadshaho was a hit, Golmaal Again became the highest-grossing film of 2017 collecting 100 crores in 4 days of its release and a lifetime collection of 205 crores at the Indian box office while making a hefty 300 crores at worldwide box office.
+While Baadshaho flopped, the latter emerged a blockbuster collecting 100 crores in 4 days of its release and a lifetime collection of 205 crores at the Indian box office while making a hefty 310 crores at worldwide box office.